 The PECR and GDPR are intended to work alongside each other, and the GDPR is not intended to stray into anything already covered under the PECR.
 Importantly, the GDPR provides an updated definition of consent.
 So, in all areas where the PECR require you obtain consent, it must meet the strict requirements of lawful consent under the GDPR.

 Then there’s Cookies to think about too.
 You now need to obtain GDPR levels of consent for all cookies that are not “strictly essential” – this includes Google Analytics cookies!
 This will be game changing for most digital businesses, and it’s not necessarily an easy business problem to solve.

 Protect your business.
+Protect your data.
 Choose Smarter Data Protection.
-Contact us today.